 The five factors used as guidance in determining whether a substantial issue exists, support a finding that the appeal raises a substantial issue.
 While the extent and scope of the development is small and the issues primarily local, the City's decision lacks adequate factual support regarding the proximity of the proposed development to wetlands and any potential impacts to these sensitive habitats and the long-term structural stability and proper siting of the project with respect to potential hazards.
 The coastal resources of wetlands and bluffs are significant, as they comprise sensitive habitat.
-In addition, there are potential traffic impacts that could adversely affect public access in the area.
+In addition, there are potential traffic and visual impacts that could adversely affect public access and the visual character of the area.
 Approval of a potentially hazardous development adjacent to sensitive habitats in particular could adversely affect future interpretations of the City's LCP.

-In conclusion, the City-approved project raises substantial issues regarding protection of biological resources, the risks associated with coastal hazards and traffic impacts.
+In conclusion, the City-approved project raises substantial issues regarding protection of biological resources, the risks associated with coastal hazards, traffic and visual resource impacts.
 Therefore, the Commission finds that the appeal raises a substantial issue of conformity of the approved project with the biological resources, coastal hazard, and traffic policies of the certified Pacifica LCP, and takes jurisdiction over the CDP application for the proposed project.